Puck (magazine): Contributors

 Over the years, Puck employed many early cartoonists of note, including, Louis Dalrymple, Bernhard Gillam, Friedrich Graetz, Livingston Hopkins, Frederick Burr Opper, Louis Glackens, Albert Levering, Frank Nankivell, J. S. Pughe, Rose O'Neill, Charles Taylor, James Albert Wales, and Eugene Zimmerman.

 Puck Building

 Puck was housed from 1887 in the landmark Chicago-style, Romanesque Revival Puck Building at Lafayette and Houston streets, New York City.
-The steel-frame building was designed by architects Albert and Herman Wagner in 1885, as the world's largest lithographic pressworks under a single roof, with its own electricity-generating dynamo.
+The steel-frame building was designed by architects Albert and Herman Wagner in 1885, as the world's largest lithographic presswork under a single roof, with its own electricity-generating dynamo.
 It takes up a full block on Houston Street, bounded by Lafayette and Mulberry streets.

 Legacy

 Years after its conclusion, the "Puck" name and slogan were revived as part of the Comic Weekly Sunday comic section that ran on Hearst's newspaper chain beginning in September 1931 and continuing until the 1970s.
 It was then revived again by Hearst's Los Angeles Herald Examiner, which folded in 1989.